idepacina/Kickstarter-analysis/README.md

 =COUNTIFS(Kickstarter!$F:$F,"successful",Kickstarter!$D:$D,"<1000",Kickstarter!$R:$R,"plays")

 The result allowed for a simple change the function.
 The first criteria was changed from "successful" to "canceled" and "failed."
-This way Excel was running the same formula in the table as opposed to having to go to every cell and manually using the =COUNTIFS() function over again.
+This way Excel was running the same formula in the table as opposed to having to go to every cell and manually use the =COUNTIFS() function over again.

 ## Results